 Assisted living and independent living are very different.
-Assisted living is when someone receives assistance with their daily living tasks, including bathing, grooming, cooking, cleaning, and taking medication.
+Assisted living is when someone receives assistance with their daily living tasks, including bathing, grooming, cooking, cleaning, and taking prescription drugs.
 Independent living is when someone lives at home with minimal or no assistance.

 Medicare, which is health insurance that people ages 65 and older are eligible to receive, doesn’t typically cover assisted living, independent living, retirement living, or long-term care.
 But, there are financial aid programs and other federal benefits.

-In this Medicare Wire blog post, we’ll take deeper at each one of these forms of senior living for a better understanding.
+Let’s take a deeper look into each one of these forms of senior living for a better understanding.

 Assisted living services may include, but are not limited to: